julienvincent/clojure-test.nvim/README.md

   },

   hooks = {
     -- This is a hook that will be called with a table of tests that are about to be run.
-This can be -- used as an opportunity to safe files and/or reload clojure namespaces.
+This -- can be used as an opportunity to save files and/or reload clojure namespaces.
     --
-    -- As an example, this combines really well with https://github.com/tonsky/clj-reload before_run = function(tests)
+    -- This combines really well with https://github.com/tonsky/clj-reload before_run = function(tests)
     end
   }